storyfeet/bob_cards_elm/rules.md

 4. Moving Special pieces West
 5. Feeding Villages

 Verses, Co-op and Single player
 ---------------------

-This game can be played as Verses, as Co-op and as single player.
+This game can be played as Verses, Co-op and Single Player.
 The rules barely need adjustment.
 Simply choose the appropriate *Mission Card* and everything basically falls into place.

 For Verses Play: